Champion (sportswear): Founding and early years (1919–1929)

-The company was established in 1919 by the Feinbloom Brothers as "Knickerbocker Knitting Company."
+The company was started May 6, 1919 as Knickerbocker Knitting Mills by Simon Feinbloom and his sons William and Abraham.
+In 1922, brothers Bill and Abe Feinbloom inherited the company from Simon and renamed it Champion Knitwear Mills, Inc., incorporating it on January 3, 1924.
+One of Champion's earliest institutional partnerships was with Wentworth Military Academy, which purchased Champion sweaters as part of its cadet uniform.
+The hooded sweatshirt, referred to at the time as a "sideline parka," was developed during this period for athletes to wear on the sidelines during games, making Champion the first manufacturer to produce the garment now widely known as the hoodie.
 The company soon signed an agreement with the Michigan Wolverines to produce uniforms for their teams.
-In the 1930s the company was renamed "Champion Knitting Mills Inc.", producing sweatshirts and hoodies.
+In the 1930s, the company was renamed "Champion Knitting Mills Inc.", producing sweatshirts and hoodies.
 Soon after, Champion products were adopted by the US Military Academy to be used during training exercises and physical education classes.